microfarad-de/toothbrush-timer/README.md

 This Arduino sketch that implements a funny "little fish" kids toothbrush timer.

+Unless stated otherwise within the source file headers, please feel free to use and distribute this code under the *GNU General Public License v3.0*.

 ## Theory of Operation

 The device features 9 LEDs arranged in a "little fish" pattern.
 When turned on,